FBruzzesi/deczoo/README.md

+# deczoo
-# deczoo - a zoo for decorators
+> A zoo for decorators

-A list of functions and class decorators I am using and re-implementing over and over in multiple projects, now in the same place

-## Remark - This is a WIP
+There are many great decorators out there that we use everyday.
+However there are few of them that I found myself re-implementing over and over in multiple projects - the hope is to gather them here and use this codebase

+## Alpha Notice
+This package is really new and there are edge cases that probably doesn't cover (yet).

+## Installation

+## Features

+## Examples